On this page

 We are shipping Wire with these known concerns.
 We think transparency about them is more valuable than pretending they do not exist.

 Single-model dependency.
-Wire uses Claude (currently claude-sonnet-4-6) for all generation.
-The single claude_text() entry point could be swapped to another provider, but we have not tested alternatives.
-In practice, each Claude generation costs well under $0.10 per page.
-Model pricing has decreased with each generation, and the entry point abstraction means switching models is a one-line change.
+Wire uses a single AI model for all generation.
+The claude_text() entry point could be swapped to another provider, but we have not tested alternatives.
+In practice, each generation uses minimal AI tokens.
+Model efficiency has improved with each generation, and the entry point abstraction means switching models is a one-line change.

-GSC API limits.
-Google Search Console returns a maximum of 25,000 rows per query.
+Search API limits.
+The search console API returns a maximum of 25,000 rows per query.
 For a site with thousands of pages and tens of thousands of ranking keywords, this ceiling means some long-tail data gets truncated.
 Wire works within this limit, but very large sites (10,000+ pages) may miss low-volume keyword data that could inform better routing decisions.

 No real-time monitoring.
 Wire is a batch tool.
 You run commands, they process, they finish.
 There is no daemon watching for new content, no webhook listener, no continuous audit loop.
 If a page breaks at 2am, Wire will not notice until you run audit the next morning.
 For teams that need continuous monitoring, Wire is a complement to those tools, not a replacement.